More in this section...

-Our Medical Room Nurse provides first aid to students, staff and visitors ensuring compliance with Health and Safety legislation and Academy Policies and treatment for minor illnesses within school.
-Other roles and responsibilities include health and well-being support and implementing Health Care Plans for students with complex health needs and reviewing these as needed.
+Our Medical Room Nurse in employed by school to provide emergency first aid and treatment for minor illnesses to students, staff and visitors ensuring compliance with Health and Safety legislation and Academy policies.
+Other roles and responsibilities supporting pupils with short and long health conditions, implementing health care plans for students with complex health needs and reviewing these as needed.

-School encourages any prescribed medications to be taken outside the school day, but if this is not possible please send the medication into school in the original box accompanied by a completed MM1 form (appendix 1) which can be found attached to our Medicines and First Aid Policy.
-Any non-prescribed medications relating to a healthcare plan, please complete form MM2 (appendix 2).
+School encourages any prescribed medications to be taken outside the school day where possible, but where this is not possible, please send the prescribed medication into school in the original box with prescribers instructions accompanied by a completed MM1 form which can be found attached to our Medicines and First Aid Policy.
+Any non-prescribed medications relating to a healthcare plan, please complete form MM2.

-We have a large number of staff in school who are trained in Emergency First Aid at Work but they are not qualified medical practitioners.
-We encourage visits to the School Nurse/first aider to be kept to a minimum and any students who present too unwell to remain in school then Parent/Carers will be contacted and asked to collect to be taken home.
+We have a large number of staff in school who are trained in both First Aid at Work and Emergency First Aid at Work but they are not qualified medical practitioners.
+We encourage visits to the Medical Room Nurse or a first aider to be kept to a minimum and any students who present too unwell to remain in school, then Parent/Carers will be contacted and asked to collect to be taken home.

 Please refer to our Medicines and First Aid Policy for further reading.